-A life-size rough wooden sculpture of United States First Lady Melania Trump was unveiled near her home town of Sevnica in south-eastern Slovenia last Friday.
+ROZNO, Slovenia (REUTERS) - A life-size rough wooden sculpture of US first lady Melania Trump was unveiled near her home town of Sevnica in south-eastern Slovenia on Friday (July 5).

-Commissioned by Berlin-based American artist Brad Downey and carved with a chainsaw by local folk artist Ales Zupevc, the statue serves, perhaps, as a wry accompaniment to Downey's exhibition in the capital Ljubljana, exploring Mrs Trump's roots in the small Alpine country.
+Commissioned by Berlin-based American artist Brad Downey and carved with a chainsaw by local folk artist Ales Zupevc, the statue serves as a - perhaps wry - accompaniment to Downey's exhibition in the capital Ljubljana exploring Melania's roots in the small Alpine country.

 The blocky, rustic figure was cut from the trunk of a living linden tree - whose base forms a tall plinth - in a field beside the Sava River in the village of Rozno, 8km from Sevnica.

-Although the statue's face is rough-hewn and unrecognisable, the figure is shown clothed in the pale blue wraparound coat that Mrs Trump wore at her husband Mr Donald Trump's inauguration as US president in January 2017.
+Although the statue's face is rough-hewn and unrecognisable, the figure is shown clothed in the pale blue wraparound coat that Melania wore at Donald Trump's inauguration as US president.

 "Let's face it," he says in a short film being shown as part of the exhibition, "she owns half of America while I have nothing."